FootyNumb3rs/Saved-Code-Prior-to-Crash-/README.md

 7. priceInfoV3 compares team & player level valuations for several Premier League clubs.

-8. top_athletes.py attempts to scrape ESPN's top 100 athletes page for social popularity data.
-Unfortunately, the website didn't allow for it (rather, at the time I was to inexperienced to find a work-around).
+8. top_athletes.py attempts to scrape ESPN's top 100 athletes page for popularity data.
+Unfortunately, the website didn't allow for it (rather, at the time I was too inexperienced to find a work-around).